 - (1) Court Designated Evidentiary Hearing.
 The Court may schedule an evidentiary hearing in any matter.
 In such an instance, at least 14 days prior to the hearing or any shorter period as the Court may set or approve, each party to the evidentiary hearing must file with the Clerk, and serve upon the other interested parties, a list of witnesses each party intends to call to testify.
 See subparagraph (2) below; see also Vt.
 LB Form V. Unless so designated on the Court's calendar, hearings are not evidentiary hearings.
 See Vt.
 LBR 9013-2(b).
 There is one exception: final hearings on motions for relief from stay are evidentiary hearings per Vt.
 LBR 4001-1(g).
-While a chapter 12 or 13 confirmation hearing in which an objection is filed is treated as a contested matter under the Bankruptcy Rules, the Court will treat the initial confirmation hearing as a hearing either for legal argument only, or as a status conference.
+While a chapter 12 or 13 confirmation hearing in which an objection is filed is treated as a contested matter under the Federal Rules of Bankruptcy Procedure Rules, the Court will treat the initial confirmation hearing as a hearing either for legal argument only, or as a status conference.
 Any evidentiary hearing necessitated by an objection to confirmation will be set for a later date.
-In such an instance, the Court will direct whether the parties need to file a Bankruptcy Rule 9014(e) notice of evidentiary hearing. - (2) How to Request an Evidentiary Hearing.
+In such an instance, the Court will direct whether the parties need to file a Fed.
+R. Bankr.
+P.Bankruptcy Rule 9014(e) notice of evidentiary hearing. - (2) How to Request an Evidentiary Hearing.
 A party must contact the courtroom deputy to schedule an evidentiary hearing.
-After scheduling a hearing with the courtroom deputy, the requesting party must file with the Clerk, and serve upon all parties in interest, a Bankruptcy Rule 9014(e) notice of evidentiary hearing.
-The Bankruptcy Rule 9014(e) notice must be filed at least seven days before the hearing, or such shorter time as the Court directs, and must include: - (A) the date and time of the scheduled hearing (set by the courtroom deputy); - (B) the matter or motion that is the subject of the hearing (with reference to the docket number); - (C) the amount of time they wish the Court to allocate for the hearing; - (D) whether the requesting party has coordinated the request for an evidentiary hearing with opposing counsel and any other parties in interest; - (E) the witness(es) the requesting party will call to testify; - (F) the response deadline to the notice (no later than three business days before the hearing); - (G) any other information the requesting party believes is relevant to the request for the evidentiary hearing; and - (H) whether the evidentiary hearing is being held in lieu of a previously scheduled hearing.
+After scheduling a hearing with the courtroom deputy, the requesting party must file with the Clerk, and serve upon all parties in interest, a Fed.
+R. Bankr.
+P.Bankruptcy Rule 9014(e) notice of evidentiary hearing.
+The Fed.
+R. Bankr.
+P.Bankruptcy Rule 9014(e) notice must be filed at least 7 days seven days before the hearing, or such shorter time as the Court directs, and must include: - (A) the date and time of the scheduled hearing (set by the courtroom deputy); - (B) the matter or motion that is the subject of the hearing (with reference to the docket number); - (C) the amount of time that has been they wish the Court to allocated for the hearing; - (D) whether the requesting party has coordinated the request for an evidentiary hearing with opposing counsel or and any other parties in interest; - (E) the witness(es) the requesting party will call to testify. - (F) the response deadline to the notice (no later than 3 business days before the hearing); - (G) any other information the requesting party believes is relevant to the request for the evidentiary hearing, and - (H) whether the evidentiary hearing is being held in lieu of a previously scheduled hearing.

 See Vt.
-LB Form V.
+LB Form V (Rule 9014(e) Notice of Evidentiary Hearing).